mattermost/mmctl/README.md

 ## Usage

+For the usage of all the commands, use the `--help` flag or check [the tool's documentation](./docs/mmctl.md).

 ```sh
 Mattermost offers workplace messaging across web, PC and phones with archiving, search and integration with your existing systems.
 Documentation available at https://docs.mattermost.com